RCI Hospitality (NASDAQ:RICK) Shares Gap Up to $62.76

 The firm’s 50-day simple moving average is $69.32.
 The company has a market cap of $560.52 million, a PE ratio of 22.33, a P/E/G ratio of 1.33 and a beta of 1.97.
 The company has a debt-to-equity ratio of 0.64, a current ratio of 1.35 and a quick ratio of 1.27.

 Several large investors have recently added to or reduced their stakes in the company.
 Bank of New York Mellon Corp lifted its position in shares of RCI Hospitality by 5.8% during the 3rd quarter.
 Bank of New York Mellon Corp now owns 50,989 shares of the restaurant operator’s stock valued at $3,493,000 after acquiring an additional 2,815 shares during the period.
-Wilen Investment Management CORP. bought a new stake in shares of RCI Hospitality during the 3rd quarter valued at $81,000.
-Captrust Financial Advisors lifted its position in shares of RCI Hospitality by 806.5% during the 3rd quarter.
-Captrust Financial Advisors now owns 562 shares of the restaurant operator’s stock valued at $39,000 after acquiring an additional 500 shares during the period.
-BNP Paribas Arbitrage SA lifted its position in shares of RCI Hospitality by 365.4% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 1,508 shares of the restaurant operator’s stock valued at $103,000 after acquiring an additional 1,184 shares during the period.
-Finally, Two Sigma Advisers LP bought a new stake in shares of RCI Hospitality during the 3rd quarter valued at $411,000.
+Wilen Investment Management CORP. acquired a new position in shares of RCI Hospitality during the 3rd quarter worth $81,000.
+Captrust Financial Advisors raised its holdings in shares of RCI Hospitality by 806.5% during the 3rd quarter.
+Captrust Financial Advisors now owns 562 shares of the restaurant operator’s stock worth $39,000 after buying an additional 500 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its holdings in shares of RCI Hospitality by 365.4% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 1,508 shares of the restaurant operator’s stock worth $103,000 after buying an additional 1,184 shares in the last quarter.
+Finally, Two Sigma Advisers LP acquired a new position in shares of RCI Hospitality during the 3rd quarter worth $411,000.
 Hedge funds and other institutional investors own 50.97% of the company’s stock.

 About RCI Hospitality (NASDAQ:RICK)